 Are you a writer?
 Do you need good feed back regarding your work in progress?

-Are you someone who enjoys hearing bits and pieces of written work that is in the development stage and may be good at (or at least willing to try) giving friendly but constructive critique?
+Are you someone who enjoys hearing bits and pieces of written work that is in the "development stage" and are willing to give friendly but constructive critique?

-Effective critique can make your writing sing and your career soar.
-If you have read the appreciation section of the latest novel you've just admired then you know that the author had lots of help in writing his or her best seller.
-There are always names mentioned of those who helped form and shape that book with good and worthwhile suggestions.
+Effective critique can make your writing sing and your motivation soar.
+If you have read the appreciation section of the latest novel you've admired, take note regarding how many individuals the author thanked.
+Most good novels and memoirs have lots of help from writing groups, friends and family members giving suggestions during the writing process.
+There are always names mentioned of those who helped form and shape the book with good and worthwhile suggestions.

 One does not need to be a writer to join this group.
 If you are someone who enjoys the literary arts and has good insights for our writers critique sessions, then it may be a good fit for you.
 Of course we need writers as members, but this group is about getting feedback and constructive critique and thus the group may be a bit more inclusive than other writers groups.

 I always feel a sense of kinship with famous writers —past or present whenever I learn about their writing processes.
-Having a group to critique with, bounce around ideas with, or just have a sense of artistic camaraderie is an important part of many writing careers.
-Some of the famous writer’s groups include:
+Having a group to critique with, bounce around ideas, or just have a sense of artistic camaraderie is an important part of many writing careers.
+Some of the famous writer’s groups:

 The Inklings: Included C.S.
 Lewis among other well known male authors.